keejelo/EasyDialogBox/js/test/README.txt

 ---------------------------------------------------------------------------------------------------------

--> Added a way to get the dialogbox element itself and the elements inside, using these shorthand methods:
+-> Added ways to get the dialogbox element itself and the elements inside, using these shorthand methods:

    myObj.element;           // returns the dialogbox HTML element itself